-- Use cash in stead – It helps you see you thin your pocket is at the moment 😀 😀 And then you can adjust your spending easily.
-Other reasons: card payment fee, money exchange fee, risk of losing password, some cards may not be accepted / cannot be used in Europe…
+- Use cash instead – It helps you see you thin your pocket is at the moment 😀 😀 And then you can adjust your spending easily.
+Other reasons: card payment fee, money exchange fee, risk of losing the password, some cards may not be accepted / cannot be used in Europe…

-These 15 small tips of mine are definitely not the best ones, nor the most complete ones to save money while travelling in Europe.
+These 15 small tips are definitely not the best ones or the most complete ones to save money while travelling in Europe.
 Yet I’m so sure that it can be applied to all types of tourists, all destinations, and all seasons.
-So, say goodbye to off season!
+So, say goodbye to off-season!

 I wish you a nice trip to Europe.
 And save as much as you can here! 😉